koushik-varma-m/Skill-Match-demo/README.md

 6. **Use Resume Matching**
    - Go to "Resume Match" page
    - Upload your resume
-   - Enter or paste a job description
+   - Enter or paste a job description (or select from posted jobs)
+   - Use "AI Summarize" to get quick job description summary
-   - Get instant similarity score
+   - Get instant similarity score with matched/missing keywords
+   - View AI-powered improvement suggestions

 7. **Network**
    - Connect with other professionals